E-Museum of Pyrographic Art

 Douglas Schneible has an extensive website The Arts & Crafts Gallery featuring his fine collection of antique pyrographic works and history along with his ethnographic art and artifacts.

-If you have any questions or any information regarding these Charles H. F. Turner works or others by this artist, please e-mail Douglas Schneible and the E-Museum Curator.
+If you have any questions or any information regarding these Charles H. F. Turner works or others by this artist, please e-mail the owner Douglas Schneible and the E-Museum Curator.

 You are leaving the